 For 20 years I enjoyed a successful career as a wildlife & nature photographer and writer.
 My images and articles appeared in publications such as National Geographic Traveler, National Wildlife, Sierra Club, Audubon, GEO Germany, Outdoor Life, Montana, Nature's Best, Florida Wildlife, Alaska, WildBird, Ranger Rick, and many other magazines, books, calendars, and advertisements worldwide.

 During a bout with breast cancer in 2003, I made the decision to switch from still photography to cinematography.
-Creating a little film about the cancer experience was the best way for me to focus on something else and to learn the ins and outs of making a film.
+Creating a little film about the cancer experience was the best way for me to focus on something else and to learn the ins and outs of filmmaking.
 I love using moving images to tell stories!

 To learn more about the world I live in, I love to travel to wild places to film the lives of animals and the habitats in which they live.
+Put me in a tent on the tundra, in the back of my truck camper, or on a boat and I’m a happy camper!
 I enjoy working with scientists who are dedicated to gathering the information upon which conservation guidelines are established to help preserve our amazing world.

 Scuba adventures with giant manta rays in Mozambique, Mexico, and Komodo, swimming with humpback whales in Tonga, and exploring underwater ecosystems & wildlife elsewhere allow me to witness the extraordinary creatures beneath the waves with whom we share this planet.

 Explore * Protect * Inspire * Connect!